Best Webinar Software Reviews from a Webinerd

 ✓ Works well for multi-host webinars with 500+ attendees

-✓ Automatic recording of webinars into video library
+✓ Automatic webinar recording software imports into video library

 ✓ Allows scheduling and planning of pre-recorded webinars